navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 ![Empowerment](http://latex.codecogs.com/gif.latex?%5Cvarepsilon%20%28s%29%20%3D%20max_%7Bw%7DI%28S%5E%7B%27%7D%2C%20a%7CS%29)

-where w is the source distribution policy (Not to be confused with the empowerment(or intrinsic reward) maximizing policy).
+where w is the source distribution policy (Not to be confused with the empowerment(or intrinsic reward) maximizing policy). **Note that we could also use the empowerment maximizing policy as the action policy.**

 ### Empowerment KL Divergence Representation
 Empowerment can be represented in the KL divergence because MI has a KL divergence representation.